What's an ebook (or e-book)?

 Published as an .lit

 The MS reader uses patented ClearType® display technology.
 Navigation works with a keyboard, mouse, stylus, or through electronic bookmarks.
 The Catalogue Library records reader books in a personalized “home page”.
 A user can add annotations and notes to any page, create large-print eBooks with a single command, or create free-form drawings in the reader pages.
 A built-in dictionary allows the user to look up words.
-You are locked to Microsoft for selling.
+You are locked to Microsoft for selling; and this technology is now obsolete.

 eReader (formerly Palm Digital Media)